ioquatix/bake/readme.md

 ### Developer Certificate of Origin

-This project uses the [Developer Certificate of Origin](https://developercertificate.org/).
-All contributors to this project must agree to this document to have their contributions accepted.
+In order to protect users of this project, we require all contributors to comply with the [Developer Certificate of Origin](https://developercertificate.org/).
+This ensures that all contributions are properly licensed and attributed.

-### Contributor Covenant
+### Community Guidelines

-This project is governed by the [Contributor Covenant](https://www.contributor-covenant.org/).
-All contributors and participants agree to abide by its terms.
+This project is best served by a collaborative and respectful environment.
+Treat each other professionally, respect differing viewpoints, and engage constructively.
+Harassment, discrimination, or harmful behavior is not tolerated.
+Communicate clearly, listen actively, and support one another.
+If any issues arise, please inform the project maintainers.

 ## See Also